karimdevelops/caesar-cipher/README.md

 ### Prerequisites
 <ul>
     <li>
-    Python<br>If you're using Linux or macOs, you probably have Python installed.
+    Python<br>If you're using Linux or macOS, you probably have Python installed.
 If you're using Windows, you can download a Python installer from<br>https://www.python.org/downloads/windows/.
     </li>
     <li>Pip<br>Python comes with `pip` preinstalled, however you can find `pip` installation instructions at<br>https://pip.pypa.io/en/stable/installing/.</li>
 </ul>